Ollie Schniederjans: Professional career

 Schniederjans made his professional debut at the 2015 RBC Canadian Open.
 In June 2016, he won for the first time as a professional, at the Air Capital Classic on the Web.com Tour, and finished the season having gained status on the PGA Tour for 2017.
 He retained his place on the PGA Tour for three seasons, his best result being a runner-up finish in the Wyndham Championship during his rookie season, before dropping back down to the second tier tour in 2020, where he remained through 2024.

 In December 2024, Schniederjans finished in a tie for fourth place in the LIV Golf promotions event to miss out on the one spot available in the league, but he did gain exemptions into all the Asian Tour International Series tournaments in 2025.
 He later accepted an offer to be a reserve player on the 2025 LIV Golf League.
 In February 2025, he won the International Series India by four strokes from Bryson DeChambeau in his debut on the Asian Tour International Series.
 The following week, he made his LIV Golf debut, as a substitute for the injured HyFlyers GC captain Phil Mickelson, in the first event of the season in Riyadh.
+At the end of the 2025 Asian Tour season, he was named as the Rookie of the Year.